Top of the page

-You will likely spend 5 to 7 days in the hospital.
+You will likely spend a few days in the hospital.
 You will probably go to the intensive care unit (ICU) after surgery.
 You may stay in the ICU for 1 or 2 days before you go to your regular hospital room.

 For at least 6 weeks after you go home, avoid lifting anything that would make you strain.
 You may need to take a few weeks off from work.
 It depends on the type of work you do and how you feel.